marcmoonen/marcmoonen.github.io/index.md

 @def id = "ps_how_about_open_access"
 \

-# PS: How about Open Access?
+# PS: Quid Open Access?

 SPS currently has only one full Open Access journal (IEEE Open Journal of Signal Processing, OJSP), next to offering a standard Open Access option in all of its other (Hybrid) journals.
 A frequently asked question is whether (and when) SPS should further transition to Open Access.
 Open Access certainly remains a highly desirable publication model for several reasons, but transitioning all SPS journals to Open Access will also have significant implications:\
 The Open Access (‘author pays’) model has been promoted for over two decades, as a reaction to rising journal subscription fees, outpacing academic institutions' library budgets.
 Open Access has also been promoted by funding agencies stating that the results of publicly funded (academic) research should not be locked behind a paywall.
 Finally, Open Access provides full financial transparency, in that the total per-published-paper revenue for the publisher is the Article Processing Charge (APC) paid by the author, nothing more nothing less.\